What Is a Noun in English?

 - The name of my brother is John.

 - I pray to Almighty so that he will pass the examination.

 - Material nouns

-A proper noun is the name of any individual person or place.
-For example; Jack, Jennifer, Nathan, Dubai, UAE, etc. Proper nouns are marked in bold for easy identification.
+A proper noun is the name of any particular person, animal, place, thing, etc. For example; Jack, Jennifer, Nathan, Dubai, UAE, tiger, etc. Proper nouns are marked in bold for easy identification:

 - Jack is my favourite friend.

 - Hey Jennifer!
 How are you, buddy?

 - Nathan is going to buy some books.

 - He has been living in Dubai for five years.